particle-iot/docs/README.md

 When updated documentation is pushed to the master branch, it is automatically pushed to Amazon S3 by Travis CI.

+Travis calls `grunt deploy`, which is the same as `grunt build`, except that it also zips up the docs for downloading.

 To see the latest build, visit the [Travis CI page](https://travis-ci.org/spark/docs).

 ### Organization